vCloud API programming guide for service providers

 not supported

-Related publications
+Related Publications

-About VMware vCloud API
+About the VMware vCloud API

-Hello vCloud: A simplified RESTful workflow
+Hello vCloud: A Simplified RESTful Workflow

-VCloud API Clients and vCloud Director servers communicate over HTTPS, exchanging XML representations of vCloud API objects.
+VCloud API clients and vCloud Director servers communicate over HTTPS, exchanging XML representations of vCloud API objects.

 Procedure